AMCON Distributing (NYSEAMERICAN:DIT) Research Coverage Started at StockNews.com

-StockNews.com began coverage on shares of AMCON Distributing (NYSEAMERICAN:DIT – Free Report) in a report released on Tuesday morning.
-The brokerage issued a hold rating on the stock.
+StockNews.com started coverage on shares of AMCON Distributing (NYSEAMERICAN:DIT – Free Report) in a research note issued to investors on Monday morning.
+The firm issued a hold rating on the stock.

-AMCON Distributing (NYSEAMERICAN:DIT – Get Free Report) last issued its quarterly earnings data on Thursday, April 18th.
+AMCON Distributing (NYSEAMERICAN:DIT – Get Free Report) last posted its quarterly earnings results on Thursday, April 18th.
 The company reported $0.89 earnings per share for the quarter.
-AMCON Distributing had a net margin of 0.32% and a return on equity of 8.11%.
-The business had revenue of $601.88 million during the quarter.
+The company had revenue of $601.88 million during the quarter.
+AMCON Distributing had a return on equity of 8.11% and a net margin of 0.32%.

 AMCON Distributing Announces Dividend